csmith/centauri/README.md

   will always have responses stapled, regardless of this setting.
 To force refresh all certificates after changing this setting, delete the `CERTIFICATE_STORE` file.
 Default: `false`.
+- `METRICS_PORT` - if specified, Centauri will expose a HTTP server on the given port, which will only respond to `/metrics` with Prometheus-style metrics.

 For the TCP frontend, the following options are used: